apache/kylin/website/_docs20/tutorial/cube_build_performance.md

 * yarn.nodemanager.resource.memory-mb = 15 GB
 * yarn.scheduler.maximum-allocation-mb = 8 GB
 * yarn.nodemanager.resource.cpu-vcores = 8 cores
 With this config our max theoreticaleorical grade of parallelismelist is 8.
-However, t , but this has a problem: “Timed out after 3600 secs”
+However, but this has a problem: “Timed out after 3600 secs”

 ![]( /images/tutorial/2.0/cube_build_performance/26.png)

 The parameter mapreduce.task.timeout  (1 hour by default) define max time that Application Master (AM) can happen with out ACK of Yarn Container.
 Once this time passes, AM kill the container and retry the same 4 times (with the same result)